DXXTHLY/BAT-CMD-to-EXE-Converter/README.md

 This is a standalone application.

 1. Go to the **[Latest Release](https://github.com/DXXTHLY/BAT-CMD-to-EXE-Converter/raw/refs/heads/main/bat2exe.rar)** page.
-2. Download the `bat2exe.exe` file.
+2. Download the `bat2exe.rar` file.
+3. Extract the `rar` file.
-3. Run the file and you're ready to go!
+4. Run the `bat2exe.exe` file and you're ready to go!

 ---